shearichard/django-in-one-file-demo/README.md

 A `.flake8` configuration file controls how flake8 behaves, amongst other thing this configuration file allows some warnings to be suppressed and this is sometimes an appropriate action.

-Execute the following from the parent project directory (that is, the directory with `manage.py` in)
+Execute the following from the project root directory.

 ```default
 $ flake8 ./